Nebur242/nebur-regex/README.md

 ## Support

-Regex an MIT-licensed open source project.
+nebur-regex is an MIT-licensed open source project.

 ## Stay in touch